dimpase/M2/Introduction-to-emacs-for-Macaulay2-workshop-participants.md

 One might prefer to make
-that easy by configuring the keyboard in advance so the useless CAPS LOCK key to the left of the A key can serve as a second CONTROL key, and so the key to the left of the space bar serves as the META key.
-On the Mac, this is done in System Preferences/Keyboard/Modifier Keys.
-If you prefer to keep the Mac's Command key where it is, then an alternative is to make the Command key serve as a meta key just in emacs by putting the following code in your file `~/.emacs`:
+that easy by configuring the keyboard in advance so the useless CAPS LOCK key to the left of the "A" key can serve as a second CONTROL key, and so the key to the left of the space bar serves as the META key.
+On the Mac, this is done in System Preferences/Keyboard/Modifier Keys -- the Mac name for META is OPTION.
+If you prefer to keep the Mac's
+COMMAND key in its position to the left of the space bar, then an alternative is to make the COMMAND key serve as a META key just in emacs by putting the following code in your file `~/.emacs`:

     (setq mac-command-modifier 'meta)